 The best way to think of an image restore is this:

-I can’t stress enough the importance of realizing that step one exists.
+Although it’s a side effect of the process, I can’t stress enough the importance of realizing that step one exists.
 The moment you begin a restore, assume that everything currently on your hard disk is erased.
 When the restore has completed, everything will be replaced with the contents of the image backup.

 That’s the whole point of restoring an image backup: replace what’s on the hard disk now with what was there when the backup was created.